Chronic Dehydration is quite common even in modern societies.

 Even slight dehydration can cause trouble concentrating, trouble with visual focusing, and has been shown to inhibit basic math skills.

-While we're on the subject, consider your source of drinking water and ways in which you can improve the quality of your household tap water.
+While we're on the subject of water, consider your source of drinking water at home and ways in which you can improve the quality of your household tap water.
+You want to have a good source of clean water that tastes delicious and is affordable.